2022 Trial Slowdown

 The Quiet Sound program was created with the goal of reducing the acoustic impacts of large commercial vessels on these endangered whales in Washington.
 To do this, a coalition of federal, state, tribal, port, maritime industry, scientist, and NGO representatives developed this trial voluntary slowdown in Admiralty Inlet and north Puget Sound.
 During the trial slowdown, large commercial vessels are encouraged to slow down when safe and operationally feasible to do so.
 By slowing down, large vessels reduce their underwater noise output.
 Quieter waters give orcas better opportunities to hunt and communicate with their pod.

-Currently in Effect
+Not Currently in Effect

 Slowdown Parameters for 2022